EverestSoftwareLLC/Analog-clock/README.md

 fontName        The font family name.

-imageSrc        An optional image as a background of the clock.
+imageSrc        An optional image for the background of the clock.